 4. INTEC Education College

 INTEC Education College is holding an excellent reputation as an educational provider for Pre-university studies, Diploma and Professional Accountancy Programmes.
 Its IPAC Education division, which is the centre for the professional accountancy programmes, earns the College its status as a Platinum Approved Learning Partner of ACCA.

 6. Kolej Universiti Poly-Tech MARA (KUPTM)

 Located within the UNESCO World Heritage City of Georgetown in Penang, DISTED College provides a vibrant environment for living and learning.
-Awarded a 5-star rating from the 2016/2017 Malaysian Quality Evaluation System particularly in the areas of Social Science, Business and Law, DISTED has also produced ACCA students with scores that surpass the global passing rate.
+Awarded 5 stars from MyQuest RATING in 2018/2019, DISTED has also produced ACCA students with scores that surpass the global passing rate.